raddaway/KP-Figura/README.md

 # Plans for next models

-Currently I am planning to make several more, in order of completion
+Currently I am planning to make several more, in order of completion.
+The order is subject to change and some models may come earlier than others, depending on my motivation

-1. Nightcrawler
+1. Hazmat suit + Hazzy
-2. Hazmat suit
+2. Buck
-3. Hazzy
+3. Ghostfox (?)

 Models may come slightly sooner or later, depending on how motivated I am to work on each one.
 Generally, it takes me about a week or so to fully finish one model, though I may come back to older ones to add new stuff or change them slightly.